processmining-in-logistics/psm/README.md

 # Overview

-The Performance Spectrum Miner (PSM) is a visual analytics tool for event data.
-It takes as input an event log (of events, timestamps, and case identifier) of past process or system executions in CSV or XES format.
-The PSM visualizes the flow of all cases over all process over time, and gives detailed insights performance characteristics.
+The Performance Spectrum Miner (PSM) is a visual analytics tool for process performance analysis.
+It takes an event log in a CSV or XES format, visualizes the flow of all cases over time, and gives detailed insights into performance characteristics.

 ![The performance spectrum miner is a visual analytics tool to visualize process performance from event log data on a detailed level in a comprehensive way.](/docs/figures/performance_spectrum_promo.jpg)